Learning More about Tim Hoime's Rim to Rim Hike

 TH: Absolutely – a great combo.
 And definitely part of what led to our connecting here today!
 During training, I started out with some of the traditional things like trail mix and jerky and fruit.
 Around the second or third week of training, I thought I should try some of Collin Street Fruitcake instead.
 I thought it was similar in form and function to a Cliff Bar™.

 CSB: What’s a Cliff Bar™?
 (Joking)

 TH: (Laughs) Don’t get me wrong.
 I enjoy a good Cliff Bar™ and I’ve had my fair share throughout the years.
 But as I read through the ingredients of a Collin Street Deluxe Fruitcake™ I noted the high level of carbs and protein from the eggs.
-All bound in one great tasting product.
+All bound in one great-tasting product.
 I thought, “You know what?
 I'm going to try this.”
-So I cut up some chunks and put it in a baggy and took it on my first hike.
+So I cut up some chunks and put them in a baggy and took it on my first hike.